Homepage Hero Optimization

 We started with analyzing the websites of other state environmental agencies, finding that most states generally used one of three patterns: search bar, announcements, or tasks.

-In-Person Preference Testing
+Mockups for In-Person Preference Testing

 We developed some mockups to use in a live preference test that would take place at the agency's annual trade fair, which attracts thousands each year.